carloszimm/reactiveusability24/README.md

 ## Task Codes
 The folder `/task-codes` contains the source codes produced by the participants of the study.
 They are organized according to the explored APIs (i.e., Bacon.js and RxJS) and further grouped by the tasks (e.g., task 1 or task 2).
 > The frequency of the operators was computed by using a simple script that leverages the [ESQuery](https://github.com/estools/esquery) library.
+More information about the script can be found in the folder [`/operators-frequency`](https://github.com/carloszimm/reactiveusability24/tree/main/operators-frequency).

 ## Atlas.ti codebook